-Vulnerability Assessment Tools (VAT) act as a modular vulnerability detection and scanning framework.
+Vulnerability Assessment Tools (VAT) act as a modular vulnerability detection and scanning framework, thus representing an evidence collection tool (see Figure 2) that generates evidence according to the MEDINA data model.
 VAT is composed of several integrated vulnerability scanner tools and a possibility to easily include custom scripts to monitor the infrastructure either for availability or to detect specific threats.
-Scanning tasks can be configured to run periodically following a schedule, triggered manually, or integrated into various CI workflows.
+Scanning tasks can be configured to run periodically on a schedule, triggered manually, or integrated into various CI workflows.

-VAT can be used by CSPs to satisfy some EUCS requirements or gather evidence for the requirements related to vulnerability detection, use of encrypted communication, detection of new devices on the network, etc.
+CSPs can use VAT to satisfy some EUCS requirements by gathering evidence for those requirements related to vulnerability detection, use of encrypted communication, detection of new devices in the network, etc.

-VAT, installed inside the CSP's infrastructure, constructs evidence containing measurements made about the monitored resources and sends these evidence objects to the Security Assessment component for further processing.
-Figure 8 shows the schema of closely related components and interactions between them.
-The interaction with other MEDINA components is implemented with the use of an Evidence Collector component that also interacts with Wazuh (see Section 3.4).
+Once installed within the CSP infrastructure, VAT builds evidence containing measurements performed on the monitored resources and sends this evidence to the Security Assessment component for further processing.
+Figure 9 shows the schema of the closely related components of VAT and interactions between them.
+The interaction with other MEDINA components is implemented with the use of an Evidence Collector component that also interacts with Wazuh (see section 3.4).
 The (Wazuh & VAT) Evidence Collector periodically queries VAT's APIs to examine its configuration and scan results in order to determine compliance with various metrics and generate the respective evidence.

-Internally, VAT consists of several micro-services: a scheduler that periodically triggers scanning tasks, an API server for external communication, a collection of Docker images that contain the vulnerability scanners (w3af [11], OWASP ZAP [12], Nmap [13]) and logic to interact with other
+Internally, VAT consists of several micro-services: a scheduler that periodically triggers scanning tasks, an API server for external communication, a collection of Docker images that contain the vulnerability scanners (w3af [12], OWASP ZAP [13], Nmap [14]) and some logic to interact with other VAT components, a database for storing results, and a web-based user interface for the configuration and review of scanning results.